All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact admissions@gfcmsu.edu.

 Corequisite: Must have an approved work-based learning location.

-This is the second course in veterinary diagnostic imaging designed for students to learn how to expose diagnostic images in a vet practice.
-This course will build on concepts introduced in Vet Diagnostic Imaging I. Students in this course will focus on practicing safe radiographic techniques that are diagnostic, use proper media contrast, and be introduced to specialized radiographic procedures.
+This is the second course in veterinary diagnostic imaging designed for students to learn how to expose diagnostic images in a veterinary practice.
+This course will build on concepts introduced in Veterinary Diagnostic Imaging I. Students in this course will focus on safe radiographic techniques to produce quality diagnostic images.
+Students will learn about contrast media and will be introduced to specialized radiographic procedures.

 Credits: 2